tf-models/gsoc2021/docs/source/support/gcp.md

 You can develop locally on your favorite editor, push to your branch on Github, and pull on the remote server to run.

 Besides `gcloud compute scp`, another tool you can check out is [rsync](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/) which can synchronize files and folders between your local machine and the remote server.

-## REMINDER: Make sure you stop your instances!

-Don't forget to stop your instance when you are done (by clicking on the stop button at the top of the page showing your instances, or by the [other methods](#automatic-shutdown) listed above).
-You can restart your instance and the downloaded software will still be available.

-You will be charged per hour when your instance is running.
-This includes code development time.
-We encourage you to read up on Google Cloud and regularly keep track of your credits.